Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space

 The outline of our maximal matching algorithm is as follows:

-As long as each iteration reduces the number of edges in $G$ by a constant fraction, we will need only $O(\log n)$ iterations to find a maximal matching.
+As long as each iteration reduces the number of edges in $G$ by a constant fraction, we get only $O(\log n)$ iterations to find a maximal matching.
 We will show that the iterations require a constant number of rounds each, so $O(\log n)$ rounds are required overall.